Cualti México: agricultura urbana, Permacultura, construcción ecológica, bio-arquitectura.

 The 12 permaculture design principles are thinking tools, that when used together, allow us to creatively re-design our environment and our behaviour in a world of less energy and resources.

 These principles are seen as universal, although the methods used to express them will vary greatly according to the place and situation.
-They are applicable to our personal, economic, social and political reorganisation as illustrated in the
+They are applicable to our personal, economic, social and political reorganisation as illustrated in the permaculture flower.

-ethical foundation of permaculture (centre) guides the use of these design tools, ensuring that they are used in appropriate ways.
+The ethical foundation of permaculture (centre) guides the use of these design tools, ensuring that they are used in appropriate ways.

 Each principle can be thought of as a door that opens into whole systems thinking, providing a different perspective that can be understood at varying levels of depth and application.